k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

    * For each file, the flow should return a result set that represents one dataset row.

-When creating your own flows, it is recommended to start from the sample flows provided in the *Cataloging of Files - Demo* extension and customize them to fit your needs.
-Keep in my to keep the flow's external input and output parameters as in the example flows!
+When creating your own flows, it is recommended to start from the sample flows provided in the *File Cataloging - Demo* extension and customize them to fit your needs.
+Keep in mind to maintain the flow's external input and output parameters as defined in the example flows that appear in the demo.

-## Attaching Rules to Interface
+## Attaching Rules to Interfaces

-The filesystem interfaces include a group of input parameters called Discovery, which enable setting the names of Broadway flows to each of the rules.
+All filesystem interface types (local, Azure, etc.) include a group of input parameters called Discovery, which enable setting the names of Broadway flows to each of the rules.

 <img src="images/filesystem_discovery.png"  />